 ○ Look after the integration of all dApps with other services and apps.

-Start your Blockchain journey by watching this Webinar: Becoming a full-stack Blockchain developer.
+Start your Blockchain journey by watching our Webinar: Becoming a full-stack Blockchain developer.

 Technical Skill Requirements for Blockchain Developers